 A re-opened divorce case does not have to start at the beginning

 A final point is one of some practical importance, particularly relating to the cost benefits and practicalities of revisiting a final order.
 According to the court in Sharland:

 “… it should be emphasised that the fact that there has been misrepresentation or non-disclosure justifying the setting aside of an order does not mean that the renewed financial remedy proceedings must necessarily start from scratch.
 Much may remain uncontentious.
 It may be possible to isolate the issues to which the misrepresentation or non-disclosure relates and deal only with those.”

 Roderick Moore is a barrister specialising in divorce law, particularly issues relating to money, property, businesses and investments.
-He works closely with solicitors in our family law department and together they are able to provide clients with a one stop shop.
-If you require guidance on the financial implications of a divorce or relationship breakdown then contact us on Freephone 0808 139 1606 or email us at [email protected]
+He works closely with solicitors in our family law department.
+If you require further information about divorce fraud or guidance on the financial implications of a divorce then contact us on Freephone 0333 888 0404 or email us at [email protected]